nodejs/node/doc/api/process.md

 ```

 The reason this is problematic is because writes to `process.stdout` in Node.js
-are *non-blocking* and may occur over multiple ticks of the Node.js event loop.
+are usually *non-blocking* and may occur over multiple ticks of the Node.js
+event loop.
 Calling `process.exit()`, however, forces the process to exit *before* those
 additional writes to `stdout` can be performed.